OneTimeUser/intro-web-comp-principles/docs/assignments/assignment-2/README.md

 - The pages should link to each other with “relative” URLs.
 - Each page should also include at least one “absolute” URL linking to an external website.
 - You should include at least one image (JPG, PNG, or GIF) on each page.
 (We’ve not covered image editing yet but feel free to use images from your digital camera or smartphone as well as images downloaded from the Web.)
-- All img elements should include src, width, height, and alt attributes with appropriate values.
+- All img elements should include src, width or height, and alt attributes with appropriate values.
-- You should also include an HTML table somewhere on one of your pages.
+- You should include an HTML list somewhere on one of your pages; this can be an ordered, unordered, or description list.
+- There should be semantic section elements on each page, including but not limited to <main>, <header>, and <footer>
 - Pay close attention to your HTML tags and be sure to test your pages locally using Firefox, Safari, or Chrome.

 ### Publishing Your Site